dhirajsurve/ai-openai-generate-code/README.md

 ## Access the endpoint

-To get a response to the default request of "Tell me a joke"
+To get a response to the default request of "Write program to add 2 numbers"

 ```shell
 curl http://localhost:8080/ai/simple